jaredwelch1/CapstoneI/documentation/document.md

 ### Phase II: Web Scraping and Data Design

-This project will require a large database of news articles and their associated metadata.
+This project required a large database of news articles and their associated metadata.
 To this purpose a web scraper has been built to scrape articles from news sites and a data warehouse to store the articles and their metadata.
-As of the time of writing, over 30,000 articles have been collected and there are plans to run the scraper through the summer to accumulate a few hundred thousand articles for data analysis in Capstone II.
+We have collected over 150,000 articles for data processing.

 #### Web scraper
 ##### Overview